Importing Transcripts

 Transcript API

-To create a transcripts database, use the transcripts_db() function to get a TranscriptsDB interface and then insert Transcript objects.
+You can import transcripts from any source so long as you can create Transcript objects to be imported.
 In this example imagine we have a read_weave_transcripts() function which can read transcripts from an external JSON transcript format:

 from inspect_scout import transcripts_db